 Contact the Neuroscience Program Office to request Director and Graduate School approval for your Committee.

 To verify faculty eligibility for Supervisory Committees, use the Graduate School Faculty Locator.

 The Faculty Locator tells you who INELIGABALE to be your GSR on your Sup.
 Committee.

 Do this to find out who can be on your committee:

-- If faculty are listed in the search, they are NOT eligible to be your GSR.
+5. Anyone listed is NOT eligible to be your GSR.

 These Faculty are also ineligible due to their roles in the programs governance (Sandy Bajjalieh, Andrés Barría, Beth Buffalo, Trisha Davis, Horacio de la Iglesia, Cheryl Kaiser, Maureen Neitz, David Perkel, Paul Phillips, Fred Rieke, John Scott, Garret Stuber, John Tuthill, and Rachel Wong)